Alexandria-ReFi/smart-contract/Readme.md

-project is deployed on Mainnet.
+project is deployed on Mainnet: ccd91e42ccfcb185